-In the last weeks, my painting time was rather limited.
-But I managed to watch some Youtube videos while doing some dull office work.
-Watching really accomplished painters made me think about my own skillset.
+In recent weeks, my painting time has been rather limited.
+But I watched some YouTube videos while doing some dull office work.
+Watching accomplished painters made me think about my own skillset.
 Don’t get me wrong, I am not planning to compete in serious painting competitions.
 What I am talking about is stepping up my painting game.

 After some research, I ordered some weathering products from AK Interactive.
 Some enamel washes, for example.
-I was very excited to start working with them because I had never used anything besides acrylic paints.
-While I am still in the process of trial & error, the results are not that bad.
-But even more important: I can almost feel my skillset growing, which is amazing.
+I was excited to start working with them because I had never used anything besides acrylic paints.
+While I am still in trial & error, the results are not bad.
+But even more importantly, I can almost feel my skillset growing, which is amazing.

 This summer we will move some 750km.
 While losing my local gaming group is sad, painting-wise, this is a big chance.
 In the past, I was mostly painting armies for upcoming games on a tight schedule.
-Because of that, I tended to work on a rather small set of skills.
-There is nothing wrong with that, and it certainly gets the job done.
+Because of that, I tended to work on a relatively small set of skills.
+Nothing is wrong with that, and it certainly gets the job done.
 But there is also not much room for improvement.

-So I made the decision to improve as a miniature painter.
+So, I decided to improve as a miniature painter.
 There are so many techniques – blending, actively painting highlights, making metals really pop, freehands, you name it – which I knew but never used in my projects.
 This will change now.

 on the process

-My goal with this project is to paint some models as well as I can.
+My goal with this project is to paint some models as well as possible.
 That’s why I won’t paint a whole army or even something historical.
-I want to stir up my whole process completely.
-So after some brainstorming and web browsing, I decided to paint some Lizardmen from Games Workshop.
+I want to stir up my whole process altogether.
+So, after some brainstorming and web browsing, I decided to paint some Lizardmen from Games Workshop.
 Why that?
 I am not interested in playing Age of Sigmar, so the appeal to paint a whole army very fast is not that strong.
 Besides that, they look damn cool and offer the chance to paint some brighter colors.
-Before doing that, I will have to expand my paint collection, but I guess the new color choices will help to spice my painting time up.
-Because most of my paints are from Vallejo, I will also stay by this brand for the new purchases.
-But for some special colors or effects, I will also buy paints from Games Workshop.
+Before doing that, I will have to expand my paint collection, but I guess the new color choices will help spice up my painting time.
+Because most of my paints are from Vallejo, I will stay by this brand for new purchases.
+But for some unique colors or effects, I will also buy paints from Games Workshop.

-Another reason is that there are many painting guides for Games Workshop stuff out there.
+Another reason is that many painting guides for Games Workshop stuff are out there.
 So getting information and inspiration won’t be a problem.
-Games Workshop also offers great pictures of their painted stuff on their website.
-They will guide my painting, and I will also use them as some kind of benchmark for my own miniatures.
-And of course, let’s face it, the quality of their miniatures is outstanding, which makes the whole painting process easier.
+Games Workshop also offers excellent pictures of their painted stuff on their website.
+They will guide my painting, and I will also use them as some benchmark for my own miniatures.
+And, of course, let’s face it, the quality of their miniatures is outstanding, which makes the whole painting process easier.

 Which models will I paint?

 The Games Workshop Start Collecting Seraphon box will be the first choice.
 It offers a good mix of small, medium, and big models.
 Hell, it even includes a character model.
-So plenty to work with.
+So, there is plenty to work with.

 At first, I made a list of the skills I wanted to improve.
 Obviously, testing your progress in such an endeavor isn’t easy because our hobby has no objective measurement.
 I thought about taking part in some painting competitions, but then I wouldn’t be able to paint the models I’d like.
-After visiting the GW website again, two models really stood out to me.
+After revisiting the GW website, two models stood out.
 And voila, they will be my milestones until the end of 2022.

 The battle plan